All Episodes

 Darn right they are.

-Or in print and ask yourself, are they really worried about the price of milk?
+Pick your favorite female pundit on television or in print and ask yourself, are they really worried about the price of milk?

 Are they worried about baby formula?

-They worried about the cost of conception.
+Are they worried about the cost of conception?

 A couple college kids maybe.

-So they don't have this rigorous life either.
+So they don't have this rigorous life either, just like Ann Romney has it in their mind.

-But somehow they are qualified to talk about women's issues, and Ann Romney isn't.
+But somehow they are qualified to talk about women's issues and Ann Romney isn't.

 UK Daily Mail.